Certificates of Registration (COR) for aviculture installations

 Releasing birds into the wild

-Occasionally, individuals want to release game birds into the wild to hunt or to supplement a wild population.
-You cannot release game birds into the wild at your own discretion.
-Before birds may legally be released, the aviculture installation operator must have written permission from the Division Director or appropriate regional supervisor.
-A letter requesting permission to release game birds should include the following: operator's name, address, telephone number, certificate of registration number, area and date of intended release, species to be released, number and sex of each species to be released, and a veterinarian's statement that the birds are disease free and in good health.
-(Submitting a request does not guarantee that permission to release game birds will be granted by the Division.)
+You may not release game birds into the wild without written permission from the DWR director or DWR regional supervisor.
+A letter requesting permission should include the operator's name, address, telephone number, certificate of registration number, area and date of intended release, species to be released, number and sex of each species to be released, and a veterinarian's statement that the birds are disease free and in good health.

-- Application for a Certificate of Registration (COR) for an Aviculture Installation (Live Birds)()— (PDF format)
+- Application for a Certificate of Registration (COR) for an Aviculture Installation — (PDF format)

 - Read R657-4: Possession of Live Game Birds